susanmarie87/WildIndigosTake51/README.md

     The user can click the “Classes” link on the navigation bar.
 Upon arrival at the Classes page.
 The user will be met with a “Sign Up!” button.
     The user will then click the button and form will appear.

+*	As a user I want an obvious navigation link that lets me easily go to different pages in the site.

+    The site is equipped with an easy to find navigation bar.
+The links are fully functioning.

+*   As a user  I want to easily be able to view the website on any size screen.

+       The site is designed to be mobile responsive.